SoftwareAG/sagdevops-cc-server/README.md

 ### Create mirror repositories

 You should create mirror repositories to improve provisioning performance.

-NOTE: that this process may take a long time and requires up to 10GB of space on average per release if you mirror all products.
+NOTE: this process may take a long time and requires up to 10GB of space on average per release if you mirror all products.

-You can customize which release, and which products/fixes to mirror [environments/default/env.properties](environments/default/env.properties) by setting this property:
+You can customize which release and which products/fixes to mirror [environments/default/env.properties](environments/default/env.properties) by setting this property: